conartist6/twople/README.md

 `function entryIterable(iterable, reuseEntry = true)`
 This function should be passed an iterable of entries, which may be either array entries or twople entries.
 The result of this function is an iterable of twople entries.
 If reuseEntry is true, entryIterable will wrap every array entry it encounters in the same tuple entry.
 This is more efficient because internally the `Map` consturctor will make copies of entries anyway, and functions like `map` only need one at a time.

+The result of entryIterable is an entry iterable as defined by [structure-ish](https://github.com/conartist6/structure-ish#structure-ish)

 `function isEntry(shape)`
 This function returns true if shape was generated using `entry()`